 5. Secondary Investments and Co-investments: Secondary investments are made when an investor purchases the limited partnership interest of another investor in an existing fund.
 A co-investment is a direct investment in an underlying portfolio company where a manager offers investors the opportunity to invest directly in an underlying company alongside the fund investment.
-Investments may be made in companies that are either

-- U.S. or non-U.S. domiciled.
-Neither secondary investments nor coinvestments are considered separate investment strategies within Real Return.
+Investments may be made in companies that are either Neither secondary investments nor co-U.S. or non-U.S. domiciled. investments are considered separate investment strategies within Real Return.
 For example, a secondary or co-investment could be in any of the strategies including real estate, infrastructure, energy, agriculture, or timber.
 Therefore, secondary and co-investments will be categorized according to the underlying strategy and geography and will conform to the guidelines outlined in the above section on risk and diversification.
 SCERS will seek to allocate to secondary investments and co-investments on an opportunistic basis.
+It is expected that these investments will constitute a small portion of the overall Real Return asset category, if any.

+Real Estate and Real Assets:

-It is expected that these investments will constitute a small portion of the overall Real Return asset category, if any. - 6.
-Investment Vehicle Concentration: SCERS will not typically comprise more than 20% of any one investment vehicle at the initiation of the investment that is a limited partnership, limited liability company, or offshore corporation.
+SCERS will not typically comprise more than 20% of any one investment vehicle at the initiation of the investment that is a limited partnership, limited liability company, or offshore corporation.
 An exception to this guideline is an investment in a FoF or a separate account, whereby SCERS may be the sole investor.
-In these circumstances, SCERS will endeavor to ensure that it does not generate a majority of the firm's overall profits. - 7.
-Liquidity: Overall, the Real Return asset category will maintain varying levels of liquidity based on the underlying sub-asset classes:
+In these circumstances, SCERS will endeavor to ensure that it does not generate a majority of the firm's overall profits.